Homoclinic orbits in the Euler problem of two fixed centers: The Euler problem of two fixed centers

 Note that orbits of $H$ with energy $c$ and the time parameter $t$ correspond to orbits of $Q$ with energy $0$ and the time parameter $\tau$, which is defined by

-Moreover, each bounded component of the energy hypersurface $H^{-1}(c)$ lifts to each compact component, which is diffeomorphic to $S^3$, of the regularized hypersurface $Q^{-1}(0)$.
-Thus, every doubly-covered periodic orbit now can be seen as a knot in $S^3$.
-Furthermore, by the Arnold-Liouville theorem, every regular orbit lies on a Liouville torus.
-By the $T_{k,l}$-torus we mean the Liouville torus whose rotation number is $R = k/l$, where $k,l\in \Z$ are relatively prime.
-Our next result is:
+Moreover, each bounded component of the energy hypersurface $H^{-1}(c)$ compactifies to each compact component, which is diffeomorphic to $S^3$, of the regularized hypersurface $Q^{-1}(0)$.
+In particular, the satellite is allowed to pass through the primaries.
+In the following we assume that the system is regularized.

-\begin{Theorem} Every doubly-covered periodic orbit on the $T_{k,l}$-torus in the regularized Euler problem is a $(k,l)$-torus knot. \end{Theorem}

-For more results on periodic orbits, we refer to \cite{syzygy} in which Dullin-Montgomery study the Euler problem by means of methods of symbolic dynamics.